gauthamvs97/gauthamvs97/README.md

 🌐 Full-Stack Developer | 🎮 Gamer (PC/PS5) | 📖 Avid Reader (Mystery/Thriller Enthusiast)

-I am a Software Engineer with 3 years of professional experience in designing, developing, and implementing Java or Python based applications.
+I am a Software Engineer with 4 years of professional experience in designing, developing, and implementing Java or Python based applications.

 - 🎓 M.S. - CS (University of Houston) and B.Tech. - IT (Anna University, India)
-- 🌱 I’m currently learning Angular and System Design
+- 🌱 I’m currently learning System Design and Infrastructure As Code
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gauthamvs97/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love Sports and ESports